STIS and HIV

 Jock itch is a fungal infection of the groin, also known as tinea cruris.
-It is a common skin disorder that occurs almost exclusively in men.
+IT IS NOT A STI.
+But we get a lot of questions about it.
+It is a common skin disorder that occurs almost exclusively in people with penises.
 It is usually found in the genital area, but can affect the inner thighs and anal area.
-Symptoms include scaling, blistering, ringlike marks on the skin, persistant itching and irritation.
+Symptoms include scaling, blistering, ringlike marks on the skin, persistent itching and irritation.